kas-gui/kas/ROADMAP.md

 This release also simplifies distribution by bundling pre-compiled GLSL shaders.

-### 0.7.0 — unreleased (March 2021?)
+### 0.7.0 — April 2021

-This release focusses on one of the remaining hard problems: data sharing.
-A new framework for "view widgets" is introduced, allowing (interactive) views over shared data.
+This release focussed on one of the remaining hard problems: data sharing.
+A new framework for "view widgets" was introduced, allowing (interactive) views over shared data.

 View widgets enable synchronised access to shared data from multiple locations.